 Get Involved

-We'd love you to be involved with the collection - please do contact me if you would like to offer any objects or paperwork you have from this time to loan or photograph, or by recounting any memories you were told by people involved.
-You can either email sarah.houghton@port.ac.uk or click here for a form
+We'd love you to be involved with the collection - please do contact me if you would like to offer any objects or paperwork you have from this time to loan or photograph, or recount any memories you were told by people involved.
+Please contact me by email at sarah.houghton@port.ac.uk

 This ongoing exhibition forms part of PhD student Sarah Houghton's research which should be completed in 2028.
 If you would like to follow the visual development of the project please follow the instagram account here